cfe-lab/Kive/INSTALL.md

     pip install Django==1.7.5

 (substitute the appropriate version number if you wish to use a different version -- a newer one, for example).
 You will likely need to run this using `sudo` unless you only installed Django locally and not system-wide.
 Also, many systems have multiple Python installations, so make sure that `pip` is using the correct one.
+Django REST Framework can also be installed via

+    pip install djangorestframework

 Instructions for downloading and installing `django-extensions` may be found [here](http://django-extensions.readthedocs.org/en/latest/installation_instructions.html).